-The emergency contraceptive pill works by either inhibiting ovulation by stopping the release of an egg or preventing the implantation of a fertilized egg in the uterus.
+The emergency contraceptive pill works in two ways.
+It inhibits ovulation by stopping the release of an egg.
+And it prevents the implantation of a fertilized egg in the uterus.
 However, this is all dependent on where you are in your menstrual cycle.
 After taking the pill, you could immediately have your periods but this is also dependent on which phase of your menstrual cycle you are in.

-It is important to note that the emergency contraceptive pill often comes with weight limits that are not explicitly detailed on the packet.
-Should you worry about your weight having an impact on the efficacy of the pill, consult with your doctor to get more information about your options.
+It is important to note that the emergency contraceptive pill often comes with weight limits.
+This is not explicitly detailed on the packet.
+Should you worry about your weight having an impact on the efficacy of the pill, consult with your doctor.
+This way you can get more information about your options.

 As a contraceptive option that has minimal side effects, emergency contraceptive pill can be used numerous times in one’s lifetime, but it is advised to use a long term contraceptive method if you not looking to conceive anytime soon.

-The IUD either comes in a hormonal form whereby a constant flow of hormones are released into your bloodstream, or as a non-hormonal option that relies on small doses of copper being released, which in turn inhibits implantation from taking place.
+The IUD comes in two forms.
+Hormonal IUD releases a constant flow of hormones into your bloodstream.
+Non-hormonal IUD releases small doses of copper.
+Both inhibit implantation from taking place.

-If the IUD is inserted within five days of having unsafe sex, it is able to stop the flow of sperm and restricts its ability to find an egg to implant.
+If you get the IUD within five days of unsafe sex, it can stop the sperm from finding an egg.
 This in turn means that you will not get pregnant.
 The great thing about this option is that it kills two birds with one stone.
-Not only does it serve as a means of emergency contraception, but it also gives you long term protection from any future mishaps that could occur, and rid you of the responsibility to always remember to use a contraceptive to stop unplanned pregnancies.
+Not only does it serve as an emergency contraception, it also gives you long term protection from any future mishaps.
+It rids you of the responsibility to always remember to use a contraceptive to stop unplanned pregnancies.

 Just a reminder though, this contraceptive option also does not protect against STIs and if you have multiple sexual partners or are unsure of the sexual history of your sexual partner, it is advised to use another contraceptive option, such as an external or internal condom.